 In May 1941, whilst working for the British secret services, Fleming would have found all the inspiration he needed at the Casino Estoril to write his first novel, Casino Royale.
 It was there over the roulette wheels and blackjack tables that he conceived the famed James Bond character with his debonair, shaken-not-stirred demeanour.

 Greene was another writer greatly influenced by his war time experiences in Lisbon.
-In 1943 he was Britain’s spymaster in Portugal reporting to Kim Philby, one of the notorious Soviet moles along with Anthony Blunt, Maclean, Burgess and Cairncross, quite definitely five of the most famous double-agents ever to be uncovered.
+In 1943 he was Britain’s spymaster in Portugal reporting to Kim Philby, one of the notorious Soviet moles along with Anthony Blunt, Maclean, Burgess and Cairncross, quite definitely five of the most notorious double-agents ever to be uncovered.

 Two other celebrated double-agents in Lisbon were the Yugoslav brothers Duško and Ivo Popov, also known under their respective code-names of ‘Tricycle’ and ‘Dreadnought’.
 Both were recruited by the British secret services and were actually British spies.
 Often in Portugal between 1940 and 1944, ‘Tricycle’ transmitted information to the British about the planned abduction of the Duke of Windsor by the Gestapo in Portugal, as well as the Japanese attack on Pearl Harbour.